openshift-kni/oran-o2ims/docs/enhancements/infrastructure-monitoring-service-api/alarms.md

 See the official doc `O-RAN.WG6.O2IMS-INTERFACE-R003-v06.00 (June 2024)` (download from [here](https://specifications.o-ran.org/download?id=674)) for more.

 - AlarmDictionary
     This is primarily the link between Alarms and Inventory.
-A ResourceType (currently we are mostly dealing with type "cluster") can have exactly one AlarmDictionary.
+A ResourceType which is currently a "NodeCluster" (Kind: Logical and Class: Compute) can have exactly one AlarmDictionary.
+Each dictionary instance will have version that corresponds to the major.minor version of the ResourceType.
+This version is later used to find an AlarmDefinition given an alert name and ResourceTypeID.

     ```go
-    // 3.2.6.2.8-1
     type AlarmDictionary struct {
         AlarmDictionaryVersion       string                  `json:"alarmDictionaryVersion"`       // M, 1, Version of the Alarm Dictionary.
 Version is vendor defined such that the version of the dictionary can be associated with a specific version of the software delivery of this product.
         AlarmDictionarySchemaVersion string                  `json:"alarmDictionarySchemaVersion"` // M, 1, Version of the Alarm Dictionary Schema to which this alarm dictionary conforms.
 Note: The specific value for this should be defined in the IM/DM specification for the Alarm Dictionary Model Schema when it is published at a future date